Neckar-Code-Collective/Design-Docs/Components.md

 The following components/nodes should be created for the game:

+## Movement Component
+The MovementComponent is responsible for using the input the players provides and using it on the local player object.

 ## Health Component
 The healthcomponent is responsible for keeping track of a entities health, applying damage and notifying on death (health <= 0).